eamonbanta/update_branches/README.md

 A script to update a pre-defined list of mercurial repositories to new branch.

-To work correctly the repository names should be in the form "reponame"-"reponumber"
+To work correctly the repository names should be in the form "reponame"-"reponumber", e.g. repo-6.6

 The repositories should also be stored in one root directory.